oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - Review the audit trail(s) for your target database
 - View the quantity of audit records available on your target database for the discovered audit trail(s)
 - Start audit data collection
+- Review the Activity Auditing dashboard
 - Provision audit policies on your target database
-- View the Activity Auditing dashboard
-- Generate admin activity on the target database
 - Analyze the audit events for your target database
 - View the All Activity report
 - (Optional) Create a custom audit report